-Some of the scientific literature similarly ratify Pressfield’s views.
-In 2003, Ronnestad and Skovholt described the “Phases of professional development”, neatly breaking down the entire career trajectory into six phases.
+Some of the scientific literature similarly ratifies Pressfield’s views.
+In 2003, Ronnestad and Skovholt described the “Phases of professional development”, neatly breaking down the career trajectory into six phases.
 Although the study was about therapists and counsellors, their professional evolution and our own similarities are stark.

-Having seen the guest list, I’m sure that there’s at least one member from every group here today.
-So how does this evolution occur?
+Having seen the guest list, I’m sure there’s at least one member from every group here today.
+So, how does this evolution occur?

 Firstly, Lay people acquire some medical knowledge and care, have health discussions, and to an extent, understand science.
 But their boundaries are blurred, and inquiry is often focussed more narrowly, either in time or scope.